Henhound/loopyfoods/docs/loopyfoods_spec.md

 - Mobile-first: Playable one-screen experience in vertical orientation.
 No URL routing required.
 - Cards: Small square sprites; tapping opens a tooltip with details.
-- Shop Screen: Top half shows player’s Food Loop and Judge slots.
-Bottom half shows Food Cards for sale and Judge Cards for sale.
-Drag from shop areas into Food Loop to purchase; drag to a designated sell area to sell.
-Shows gold, round, lives/health, trophies.
+- Shop Screen: Top half shows the player's Food Loop Tray (numbered compartments) and 3 Judge slots.
+Bottom half shows the shops: Food Shop (5 cards visible) and Judge Shop (2 cards visible).
+  - Purchase: Drag from a shop into the Tray or Judge slots to buy.
+  - Sell: Drag a card to a designated sell area to sell.
+  - Buttons and indicators:
+    - Gold, round, lives, trophies.
+    - Reroll: rerolls both shops.
+Cost starts at $1 each shop phase and increases by +$1 per subsequent reroll during that phase; resets to $1 after each battle.
+Players can freeze individual shop items to prevent them from rerolling; frozen items persist across rerolls and between battles until purchased or unfrozen (like Super Auto Pets).
+    - Upgrade Tray: spend gold to increase tray compartments by 1, up to 9.
+Exact cost TBD via playtesting.
 - Battle Screen: Opponent on top, player on bottom.
-Shows Food Loops and Judges for both.
-Indicators highlight activations and cooldowns.
-Displays point totals for all types and each player’s Star Point Target.
+Shows Food Loop Trays and Judges for both.
+Indicators highlight activations and charge progress.
+Displays point totals for all types and each player's Star Point Target.

 ---

 ## 4. Battle Logic

 - Battles auto-play on entering the Battle screen; player cannot interact or rearrange during battle.
-- Both players start at 0 points; targets may differ.
-- Flow: First Food Card in each player’s loop begins its countdown.
-On reaching cooldown, it activates; then proceed to the next card.
-After the final card, loop back to the first.
-After each full Food Loop, Judges activate.
-Continue until:
+- Points and targets: Both players start at 0 points.
+The base Star Point Target is 100 for all players.
+Certain effects from cards or judges can lower a player's target or raise an opponent's target.
+- Food Loop sequencing:
+  - Exactly one food card charges at a time, in compartment order.
+  - Card 1 charges until it reaches its charge time, then activates.
+Then Card 2 begins charging and activates, and so on.
+After the final card, loop back to Card 1 and repeat.
+- Judges:
+  - Judges may activate on their own charge times or triggers (e.g., after a food activation, on point thresholds, periodically).
+They do not only activate at loop end.
+- Win/timeout conditions:
-  - A player reaches their Star Point Target (that player wins), or
+  - A player wins immediately upon reaching or exceeding their current Star Point Target.
-  - 20 seconds elapse: highest Star Points wins; ties result in no trophy gained and no life lost.
+  - If 20 seconds elapse: highest Star Points wins; ties result in no trophy gained and no life lost.

 ---

+## 5. Economy and Shops

+- Starting gold: Player receives $10 at the beginning of every shop phase (round).
+Unspent gold carries over after a battle.
+- Prices (initial, subject to playtesting):
+  - Food cards: start at $3 at low tiers; higher-tier foods may cost more.
+  - Judges: TBD via playtesting.
+  - Upgrade Tray: TBD via playtesting.
+  - Sell value: TBD via playtesting (e.g., half of purchase cost rounded down).
+- Shop details:
+  - Food Shop shows 5 food cards at a time.
+  - Judge Shop shows 2 judges at a time.
+  - Reroll affects both shops together and follows the increasing cost rule described above.
+  - Freeze works like Super Auto Pets and persists across battles until the item is purchased or unfrozen.

+---

-## 5. Project Folder Structure
+## 6. Project Folder Structure

 ```
 loopyfoods/